wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## Activation Removal

-You can remove activation using several ways - the choice depends on a desired behavior.
+You can remove activation using several ways - the choice depends on the desired behavior.

 ### Simple Device-Only Removal

-You can clear activation data anytime from `SharedPreferences`.
-The benefit of this method is that it does not require help from server and user does not have to be logged in.
-The issue with this removal method is simple: The activation still remains active on the server side.
+You can clear activation data anytime from the `SharedPreferences`.
+The benefit of this method is that it does not require help from the server, and the user does not have to be logged in.
+The issue with this removal method is simple: The activation still remains active on the server-side.
 This, however, does not have to be an issue in your case.

 To remove only data related to PowerAuth SDK for Android, use the following code: